bin456789/reinstall/README.en.md

 ## Highlights

-- One-click Linux installation: allows install 17 common distributions.
+- One-click Linux installation: Supports 17 common distributions.
 - One-click Windows installation: Uses the official ISO for installation instead of custom images.
 The script automatically retrieves the ISO link and installs `Virtio` and other drivers.
 - Supports installation in any direction, i.e., `Linux to Linux`, `Linux to Windows`, `Windows to Windows`, `Windows to Linux`
 - No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `IPv6 only`, `dual NIC` and other special network configurations